RetroHazard/ibkr_mf_sync/README.md

 ## How to Use

+1. Rename or Duplicate `config.ini.template` to `config.ini`
-1. First, reflect all the information you noted during preparation in `config.ini` and save it.
+2. Reflect all the information you noted during preparation in `config.ini` and save it.
-2. Execute playwright to install browser(s)
+3. Execute playwright to install browser(s)
 ```
 playwright install
 ```
-3. Next, run the script.
+4. Next, run the script.
 ```bash
 python main.py
 ```